 Where should you begin with writing the perfect CV?
 Follow our top tips to get seen by your employer and land the job.

-Applying for a new job can be scary, but also exciting, and the quality of your CV can make all the difference when it comes to landing an interview.
-While there are hundreds of free checklists on how to write a CV with templates and examples galore, save yourself some time with this ultimate guide to getting it right.
+Applying for a new job can be scary, but also exciting.
+The quality of your CV can make all the difference when it comes to landing an interview.
+While there are hundreds of free checklists on how to write a CV with templates, save some time with this guide.

 Don’t get caught up with the presentation and format.
 Instead, start by jotting down key pieces of information: work experience, personal achievements and education.
 This will help you to compile a list of skills that you can draw upon later when tailoring your CV.